tc39/proposal-import-attributes/README.md

 ### How is common behavior ensured across JavaScript environments?

 A central goal of this proposal is to share as much syntax and behavior across JavaScript environments as possible.
-To that end, JSON modules are standardized as much as possible (omitting just the contents of the redundant type check, which necessarily differs between environments, in addition to the pre-existing host-defined parts such as interpreting the module specifier and fetching the module).
+To the same end, we also [propose](https://github.com/tc39/proposal-json-modules) a standardization of JSON modules to the extent that this is possible (omitting just the contents of the redundant type check, which necessarily differs between environments, in addition to the pre-existing host-defined parts such as interpreting the module specifier and fetching the module).

 However, at the same time, behavior of modules in general, and the set of module types specifically, is expected to differ across JavaScript environments.
 For example, WebAssembly, HTML and CSS modules may not make sense in certain minimal embedded JavaScript environments.
 We hope that environments can experiment and collaborate where it makes sense for them.